niallos11/crafty-brew-house/README.md

 Lighthouse
-- <frame> or <iframe> elements do not have a title
+- <frame> or <iframe> elements do not have a title - added title.
-- Page lacks the HTML doctype, thus triggering quirks-modeDocument must contain a doctype
+- Page lacks the HTML doctype, thus triggering quirks-modeDocument must contain a doctype - docutype was added.
-- Serves images with low resolution
+- Serves images with low resolution - resized the images & set image & width height.
 - Web app manifest or service worker do not meet the installability requirements 1 reason
 - Resized Image